 This week’s episode of WWAPDT is all about people getting TOO comfortable with dogs.
 Whether is their own or just some random dog they meet out in the street.
 People tend to put to much trust into dogs without understanding dogs have their own discomforts as well.

-Remember, dogs can’t communicate via words like we do and they use their mouth as a means of communication.
-Which may result in a bite.
-So always keep in mind that not all dogs are happy go lucky, rainbows, and fairy farts.
-Be respectful.
-All living things deserve respect.
-Except mosquitos.
+Remember, dogs can’t communicate via words like we do; they use body language – usually in the form of their mouth – as a means of communication, which may result in a bite.
+So, always keep in mind that not all dogs are happy-go-lucky.
+Be respectful; all living things deserve respect – except mosquitos.
 I hate mosquitos.